avikchaudhuri/flow-popl17-tutorial/README.md

-Fast and Precise Type Checking for JavaScript: Are you in Flow?
+POPL 2017 Tutorial
 ===

+*Fast and Precise Type Checking for JavaScript: Are you in Flow?*

 ...